 After the recommended 12-14 week warm-up period, if you decide you no longer want to receive all of the newsletters, you can of course quickly and efficiently unsubscribe, but it is wise to keep a core of the useful ones.

 Five strategies for higher success with your email campaign

 It is important to humanise your outreach.
 Just like it is important to personalise each email (more on that below), it is as important to make sure that you add personality to your emails.
-This can be in the form of adding a profile picture, which could be a company logo, actual photograph / stock image, or avatar.
+This can be in the form of adding a profile picture, which could be a company logo, actual photograph / stock image.

 Similarly, the actual email address and account information will highlight if it is a person, or a face-less account.
 As we’ve previously mentioned (in ‘Setup your Gmail Profile’ above), attributing a name to the account, real or pen-name, so that the sender will appear as a name rather than a company, will also help to build relationships and avoid spam folders.